michael-petersen/elliptical/README.rst

 Install
 --------
-Install by running `python setup.py install` in the similarity directory once unpacked.
+Install by running ``python setup.py install`` in the elliptical directory once unpacked.

 Notes
 --------
-For a quickstart, take a look at elliptical/tests/run_basetests.py
+For a quickstart, take a look at ``elliptical/tests/run_basetests.py``.

 License
 --------